Table of contents

 Diagnosis of schizophrenia is also accompanied by biochemical changes in the brain.
 For example, the signal transmission between nerve cells in the brain deviates from their normal functioning with regard to the neurotransmitter systems that work with dopamine, GABA, or glutamate.

-Schizophrenia also appears to develop when there is an imbalance of a neurotransmitter called dopamine, and possibly also serotonin, in the brain.
+The condition also appears to develop when there is an imbalance of a neurotransmitter called dopamine, and possibly also serotonin, in the brain.

 In general, the use of substances that strongly alter consciousness leads to a higher risk of schizophrenia.
 However, it also depends on both the genetic disposition and the individual personality.
 Psychotropic substances such as alcohol, amphetamines, cocaine, and phencyclidine can trigger substance-induced psychoses.